Sindh cricket team: 2019/20 Season

 Sindh finished in fifth place in both the Quaid-e-Azam Trophy and National T20 Cup.
-The Pakistan Cup was cancelled this season due to the covid-19 pandemic.
+The Pakistan Cup was cancelled this season due to the COVID-19 pandemic.

 2020/21 Season

 The team finished in sixth and third place respectively in the Quaid-e-Azam Trophy and the National T20 Cup.
 Although finishing first in the league phase of the Pakistan Cup, Sindh did was could not progress to the final in the knock-out phase of the tournament.

-Current squad

-Players with international caps are listed in bold.